 10. dysarthria (limited mobility of the tongue, palate, lips).

 Indications for speech therapy massage are determined by the doctor.
-Parents of the baby are given a referral to visit a masseur or speech therapist in a children's medical institution.
-If parents do not want to visit a public specialist, they can turn to a private one.
-At the same time, it is definitely worth checking his qualifications (availability of diplomas and certificates).
+The baby's parents are given a referral to visit a massage therapist or speech therapist in the children's medical institution.
+If parents do not want to visit a government specialist, they can turn to a private one.
+In this case, it is definitely worth checking his qualifications (diplomas and certificates).

 Contraindications